mk0b/Random-Quote-Generator-Project-1/README.md

 # Random-Quote-Generator-Project-1
  Megan Katherine O'Brien's Random Quote Generator Project 1 as a TeamTreeHouse Full Stack JavaScript Talent Path student.

-Grading note: I am trying for exceeds expectations but ok with meets expectations.
+## Description

-This program is a random quote generator.
-The quotes will change every 12 seconds and the user can change the quote by clicking the button.
-The background also randomly generates when the quote is changed or when the button is clicked to change the quote.
+This app is a random quote generator.
+The quotes and background color will change on their own or the user can click the "Another Quote" button.
+I hope you enjoy some of my favorite quotes.

+### Technologies Used

+- JavaScript
+- HTML
+- CSS

+### Features

+- Quotes and background color are chosen randomly and will change on their own or when the button is clicked.
+- When the button is clicked the interval is reset for better usability.